-No Beneficiaries Amount Purposes of CSR 2 Emergencies KHR524,516,500 Payment of balancing for the water distribution representatives for 11-12/2023. - Payment of balancing for the water distribution representatives for 1-2/2024. - Sponsor Fund to participate in humanitarian assistance to the Red Cross Activities in the 161 st Anniversary of the World Red Cross Red Crescent Day on May 8, 2024.
-Donate to the Foundation Kantha bopha of Cambodia through Tboung khmum Provincial Administration.
-Donate to the "Kantha Bopha Foundation of Cambodia" for 2024 through the Kantha Bopha Foundation of Cambodia, Ministry of Industry, Science, Technology and Innovation. - Sponsor to participate the humanitarian assistance to the Red Cross Activities of the Cambodian Red Cross in the 161st Anniversary of the World Red Cross and Red Crescent Day on May 8, 2024 through the Cambodian Red Cross Branch Committee, Battambang Province. - Payment of balancing for the water distributor representatives for 05,06,07 and 08/2024. - Donate 2 tons of rice to the Association of Online Radio and Television for the Blind during the Khmer New Year. - Sponsor to the organization of training courses on non-profit water management (2 nd time) for professional officers of various departments of the Ministry of Industry, Science, Technology and Innovation. - Donate to the "Hope of Life" charity event in 2024, which will take place on November 26, 2024 to help children in need of shelter and food, as well as health care and education.
-3 Employee relief KHR142,400,000 In 2024 Social Fund Committee had provided fund supported to 84 employees who had: - Mild illness 48 persons - Moderate illness 22 persons - Severe illness 5 persons - Maternity 4 persons - Severe illness can lead to death 1 persons - Death 3 persons
+No Beneficiaries Amount Purposes of CSR 2 Emergencies KHR524,516,500 - Payment of balancing for the water distribution representatives for 11-12/2023. - Payment of balancing for the water distribution representatives for 1-2/2024.
+Sponsor Fund to participate in humanitarian assistance to the Red Cross Activities in the 161st Anniversary of the World Red Cross Red Crescent Day on May 8, 2024. - Donate to the Foundation Kantha bopha of Cambodia through Tboung khmum Provincial Administration. - Donate to the "Kantha Bopha Foundation of Cambodia" for 2024 through the Kantha Bopha Foundation of Cambodia, Ministry of Industry, Science, Technology and Innovation. - Sponsor to participate the humanitarian assistance to the Red Cross Activities of the Cambodian Red Cross in the 161st Anniversary of the World Red Cross and Red Crescent Day on May 8, 2024 through the Cambodian Red Cross Branch Committee, Battambang Province. - Payment of balancing for the water distributor representatives for 05,06,07 and 08/2024.
+Donate 2 tons of rice to the Association of Online Radio and Television for the Blind during the Khmer New Year. - Sponsor to the organization of training courses on non-profit water management (2 nd time) for professional officers of various departments of the Ministry of Industry, Science, Technology and Innovation. - Donate to the "Hope of Life" charity event in 2024, which will take place on November 26, 2024 to help children in need of shelter and food, as well as health care and education.
+3 Employee relief KHR142,400,000 In 2024 Social Fund Committee had provided fund supported to 84 employees who had: - Mild illness

-No Beneficiaries Amount Purposes of CSR 4 Communities and Low- income resident support KHR558,929,000 In 2024, PPWSA has donate fund for Water Supply Services to 2,489 Subsidized customers, including: - 30% of subsidy : 243 connections - 50% of subsidy : 1,019 connections - 70% of subsidy : 543 connections - 100% of subsidy : 1,903 connections 5 Other Support KHR1,453,283,890 Sponsor to the organization of the "National Day of Science, Technology and Innovation" 2024 which will be held from 24th to 26th March, 2024 at the Koh Pich Convention and Exhibition Center.
+No Beneficiaries Amount Purposes of CSR 4 Communities and Low- income resident support KHR558,929,000 In 2024, PPWSA has donate fund for Water Supply Services to 2,489 Subsidized customers, including: - 30% of subsidy: - 50% of subsidy: - 70% of subsidy: - 100% of subsidy: - 100% of subsidy: - 100% of subsidy: - 1,903 connections 5 Other Support KHR1,453,283,890 Sponsor to the organization of the "National Day of Science, Technology and Innovation" 2024 which will be held from 24th to 26th March, 2024 at the Koh Pich Convention and Exhibition Center.
 Payment of fire extinguisher station for January and February 2024.
 Payment of fire extinguisher station for March and April 2024.
 Sponsor to purchase 10 laptops and 1 printer to support work in the Cabinet of the Ministry of Industry, Science, Technology and Innovation.
 Funding for the training on "Wastewater Management" which took place on 16, 17 and 23 July 2024 with 50 participants under the chairmanship of HE Hem Vandy, Minister of Industry, Science, Technology and Innovation.
 And HE Ek Son Chan, Chairman of the Board of Directors of Phnom Penh Water Supply Authority.
 Donate to 151 retirees and purchase souvenirs during a meeting with His Excellency on July 4, 2024.
-Funding for the training course on "Leadership in the field of clean water" which took place on September 4 and 5, 2024 with 100 participants under the chairmanship of H.E.
-Hem Vandy, Minister of Industry, Science and Technology.
-And Innovation and H.E Ek Sonnchan, Chairman of the Board of Directors of Phnom Yenh took place on September 4 and 5, 2024 with 100 participants under the chairmanship of H.E.
-Hem Vandy, Minister of Industry, Science and Technology.
+Funding for the training course on "Leadership in the field of clean water" which took place on September 4 and 5, 2024 with 100 participants under the chairmanship of H.E Hem Vandy, Minister of Industry, Science and Technology.
 And Innovation and H.E Ek Sonnchan, Chairman of the Board of Directors of Phnom Penh Water Supply Authority.
 Payment of fire extinguisher station for May and June 2024.
-Sponsor on the work labor fee for preparing water supply network for rowing boat players at the east & the west of OCIC Blvd and the north & the south of the night market from 05th to 10th November, 2024.
+Sponsor on the work labor fee for preparing water supply network for rowing boat players at the east &amp; the west of OCIC Blvd and the north &amp; the south of the night market from 05th to 10th November, 2024.